danellisprojects/danellisprojects.github.io/_pages/cv.md

 ***Teamwork***: Experience working within small teams, building effective working relationships with other members of staff.

-Health and Safety: Consistent record in following health and safety regulations.
+***Health and Safety***: Consistent record in following health and safety regulations.
 Experience being a fire warden.

-Patience: Able to remain calm in stressful situations, including a fast-paced work environment and challenging individuals.
+***Patience***: Able to remain calm in stressful situations, including a fast-paced work environment and challenging individuals.

-Attention to Detail: Demonstrated meticulousness in data analysis and reporting.
+***Attention to Detail***: Demonstrated meticulousness in data analysis and reporting.
 Thoroughly reviewed and validated datasets to ensure accuracy.

-Technical Proficiency: Python, SQL, and Excel expertise.
+***Technical Proficiency***: Python, SQL, and Excel expertise.
 Utilised these tools to manipulate, analyse, and visualise data effectively.

-Problem-Solving and Communication: Solid numerical skills acquired from a diverse background.
+***Problem-Solving and Communication***: Solid numerical skills acquired from a diverse background.
 Excel proficiency and ability to present complex findings in a clear and concise manner.

 EXPERIENCE
 ======